-You want to be sure that when someone introduces or refers you, they are able to highlight the specific values, qualities, skills and attributes you want to be known for.
+You want to be sure that when someone introduces or refers you, they can highlight the specific values, qualities, skills and attributes you want to be known for.
 As I've written about many times before, you can't be positioned as an "expert" in everything.
 You have to be specific.

 Whether you are asking for recommendations online or in person, here are some things to remember:

 When someone offers you a written or phone recommendation, it is possible to be more descriptive and detailed.
 For this reason, you want to give your recommender as much guidance as possible.
 Translate your military terminology and jargon into a language that civilian hiring managers will understand.

-3. Consider the source.
-Asking former coworkers and service men/women to give recommendations may carry different weight and importance than if you ask your former or current supervisor or even the president/CEO of the company.
+Asking former co-workers and servicemen and women to give recommendations may carry different weight and importance than if you ask your former or current supervisor or even the president/CEO of the company.
 Consider which person would be seen as more credible and influential to the recipient of the recommendation.

 You might also consider recommendations and testimonials from community members, professionals you have collaborated with on projects and people you know in business who can vouch for your skills, character, work ethic and talents.